TASEmulators/BizHawk/README.md

 ```pwsh
 (New-Object System.Diagnostics.Process -Property @{StartInfo=(New-Object System.Diagnostics.ProcessStartInfo -Property @{FileName="$PWD\EmuHawk.exe";Arguments='"--lua=C:\path\to\script.lua" "C:\path\to\rom.n64"'})}).Start()
 ```
+Note: PowerShell's `cd` doesn't seem to change the CWD of child processes.
+Just open a shell from the install folder.
+Don't @ me.

 For char escaping tips you're on your own.
 It might help to split up the command so you can identify syntax errors:
 ```pwsh